-Course No. Subject Grade Credits 2871-2 2872-2 2850-4 ENGINEERING SCIENCE (Principles of Engineering) 10-11 10-11 10-12 10-11 1 2871-2 Introduction to E Grade Placement: 10-11 Recommended Prerequisite English I and Algebra I Credit: 1 ngineering Design (IED) : Successful completion of Designed for 10th or 11th grade students, the major focus of application.
-Through hands-on projects, students apply enging work.
-Students use industry standard 3D modeling software proposed problems, document their work using an engineer' to peers and members of the professional community neering standards and do to help them design solu cument their tions to solve 2872-2 Engineering Science (previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
-English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course they'll encounter in a post-secondary engineering course of energy, statics, materials, and kinematics.
-They develop prol knowledge of research and design to create solutions to varie communicate solutions.
-Note: Engineering Science may satisfy the fourth science of prerequisites on the Foundation High School Program. study.
-Topics include me blem-solving skills and a ous challenges, documen chanisms, pply their t their work and 2850-4 Digital Electronic Grade Placement: 10-12 Prerequisite: Into to Engine Engineering Science (POE) English I, Algebra I & Geon Credit: 1 (P, M, & Advance ering Design and .
-Successful completion of netry Digital electronics is the foundation of all modern electronic players, laptop computers, digital cameras and high-definition the process of combinational and sequential logic design, endocumentation.
-This course is designed for 10th or 11th grad Course will only grant 1 credit .Note: Digital Electronics may satisfy the fourth math credit on televisions.
-Students a gineering standards and de students. re introduced to technical prerequisites on the Foundation High School Program.
+Course No. Subject Grade Credits 2872-2 ENGINEERING SCIEN INTRODUCTION TO ENGINEERING DESIGN (IED) ENGINEERING SCIENCE (Principles of Engineering) DIGITAL ELECTRONICS (DE) 10-11 1 10-11 1 10-12 1 2871-2 Introduction to Engineering Design (IED) Grade Placement: 10-11 Recommended Prerequisite: Successful completion of English I and Algebra I Credit: 1 Designed for 10th or 11th grade students, the major focus of IE application.
+Through hands-on projects, students apply enginee work.
+Students use industry standard 3D modeling software to I proposed problems, document their work using an engineer's not to peers and members of the professional community ring standards and do help them design solu cument their tions to solve 2872-2 Engineering Science (previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
+English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course exposes students to major concepts they'll encounter in a post-secondary engineering course of study.
+Topics include mechanisms, energy, statics, materials, and kinematics.
+They develop problem-solving skills and apply their knowledge of research and design to create solutions to various challenges, document their work communicate solutions.
+Note: Engineering Science may satisfy the fourth science credit.after successful completion of prerequisites on the Foundation High School Program. chanisms, pply their t their work and 2850-4 Digital Electronics (DE) Grade Placement: 10-12 Prerequisite: Into to Engineering Design and Engineering Science (POE).
+Successful completion of English I, Algebra I & Geometry Digital electronics is the foundation of all modern electronic devices such as mobile phones, MP3 players, laptop computers, digital cameras and high-definition televisions.
+Students are introduced the process of combinational and sequential logic design, engineering standards and technical documentation.
+This course is designed for 10th or 11th grade students.
+Course will only grant 1 credit re introduced to Credit: 1 (P, M, & Advanced Course) Note: Digital Electronics may satisfy the fourth math credit after successful completion of prerequisites on the Foundation High School Program.